Movement Research Performance Journal

 The issue 4 features Cristiane Bouger’s text on her evening-length original play, The Last Supper –

-, on page 34.
+a theatrical experiment, on page 34.